 Step 4: Knowing the root of regret is the story, "I should have done this better or differently."
 Get real with it.
 If you actually think you should have done something different, what's that something different?
-And I really want you to answer the question.
-Put pen to paper about it.
-Because maybe there's an answer there.
+I really want you to answer the question.
+Put pen to paper about it because maybe there's an answer there.

-Or maybe your brain is just telling you you should have done something different because you don't like the outcome, when your decision was the best one you could have made in that past moment, and with the skills you had then.
-Which brings us to this question: "Did I actually have the capacity to have done it differently?"
-And we ask that not with the energy of self-judgment, but truly with one of self-love and self-reflection.
+Or maybe your brain is just telling you, you should have done something different because you don't like the outcome, when your decision was the best one you could have made in that past moment and with the skills you had then.

-Do you currently, or did you then, have the nervous system regulation to have responded to that co-worker differently or to a sibling differently, to your partner differently, to have made a different choice in that moment?
+Which brings us to this question: Did I actually have the capacity to have done it differently?
+We ask that not with the energy of self-judgment, but truly with one of self-love and self-reflection.
+Do you currently, or did you then, have the nervous system regulation to have responded to that coworker differently or to a sibling differently, to your partner differently?
+To have made a different choice in that moment?

 Did you have the somatic skills to have remained embodied, to stay present in your body in that moment of stress?

-Is it realistic that you could have done it differently in that moment or is it just some perfectionist fantasy that says, "I should have done it differently," and that takes us way on back to Episode 18 about negative self-talk.
+Is it realistic that you could have done it differently in that moment?
+Or is it just some perfectionist fantasy that says, "I should have done it differently?"

+That takes us way on back to Episode 18, about negative self-talk.
 We tell stories about ourselves that we have some kind of fixed identity.
-But you're human.
-You can only do what you can do with the skills you have and "mistakes," in air quotes of course, just point out places for more growth.
+But you're human, you can only do what you can do with the skills you have.
+"Mistakes" just point out places for more growth.

-So you get to ask yourself, "When I put the regret aside, what can I learn from this?
+So, you get to ask yourself, "When I put the regret aside, what can I learn from this?
 How can I grow from this while being compassionate, curious, caring?"

-And when that old regret monster pops up its head to blame, shame, and guilt you, remind it that it's not welcome here.
+When that old regret monster pops up its head to blame, shame, and guilt you, remind it that it's not welcome here.
+That you're choosing now, in this moment, to not listen to those old self-flagellating thoughts anymore because you know a kinder, more loving way now.

-That you're choosing now in this moment to not listen to those old self-flagellating thoughts anymore, because you know a kinder, more loving way now, a way that centers the truth of who you were then, honors it, respects it, praises it, even, and honors the you you are now, and the future self that you're growing into being each and every beautiful day when you choose to be kind with yourself instead of choosing the buffer and self-abandonment, that is regret.
+A way that centers the truth of who you were then; honors it, respects it, praises it even.
+Honors the "you" you are now, and the future self that you're growing into being, each and every beautiful day when you choose to be kind with yourself instead of choosing the buffer and self-abandonment that is regret.

 Thanks for listening, my love.
 I hope this show has been helpful for you.
 If you enjoyed it, I want to invite you to head on over to Apple Podcast or Spotify, wherever you get your shows, rate and review the show there.
-It really helps get this free resource into more ears to help more people to step out of regret and into more self-love.
-And if you've been curious about Anchored, well, I can't tell the future, so I don't know for sure if there will be any spots left in the May cohort when this episode goes live.
+It really helps get this free resource into more ears, to help more people step out of regret and into more self-love.